Social Anxiety: Causes, Treatments, and Other Things You’ve Been Wondering

 Free Chat (phone-based) FREE

 Not sure if a particular therapist is right for you?
-Use a free 10 minute phone-based chat to get to know a therapist before you commit to a full session with them.
+Use a free 10 minute phone-based chat to get to know a therapist before your first full session with them.
+Please note that 10-minute chats are limited to one use per therapist.

 Half Session (phone-based) $49